joukos/PaperTTY/README.md

 **Then, you also need some system dependencies:**

-- `sudo apt install python3-venv python3-pip libopenjp2-7 libtiff5 libjpeg-dev`
+- `sudo apt install python3-venv python3-pip libopenjp2-7 libtiff5-dev libjpeg-dev libfreetype-dev`

 ### Install with pip to virtualenv